Mad Jack's Fresh Fish - Kansas City, Kansas

 There are six booths and two counters.
 One counter is for purchasing uncooked fish and the other one is for cooked.
 The seafood is served in styrofoam boxes regardless of being ordered to eat in or out.
 That may come in handy since the servings are generous and if you order a large dinner, you are likely to be taking some home.
 The biggest problem with those containers is that the fish sometimes goes into the styrofoam while it is still so hot that it melts holes in the containers.

-Fish meals range from $7.49 to $9.49 depending on the fish, and come with a choice of two sides.
+Half pound fish meals range from $7.49 to $12.99 depending on the fish, and come with a choice of two sides.
 The "small" meals still have a large serving of fish.
 The walleye at Mad Jack's wasn't the battered fish I was hoping for.
 The walleye pieces were coated in corn meal like catfish.
 They were still good, just not what I wanted.
 The red snapper works much better with the corn meal coating.

 Frog legs are another good choice.